Estimation and Planning

 - Skill of the team that composes the project circle

-The HLD is the starting point for discussion and alignment with the development team, and it is an accountability of the "architect".
-The HLD should go into the following topics:
+The HLD is the starting point for discussion and alignment with the development team, and it is an accountability of the Architect.
+The HLD should go into the following topics (all that apply):

 - Logical architecture